 In 2022, the City streamlined the review process for accessory dwelling units (ADUs) in the Coastal Zone that require a CDP.
-Now, fewer departments review the application, and a simplified staff report has been launched to speed the process of getting on the Staff Hearing Officer's agenda.
+Now, fewer departments review the application, and a simplified staff report has been will be launched in July 2022 to speed the process of getting on the Staff Hearing Officer's agenda.
 Also, no public hearing is required per SBMC §28.44.110.C.